DTJF/fbdoc/src/doc/Options.md

 generate caller / callee graphs.

-Usually the mode is used in the `../doc` folder near the Doxyfile. fb-doc reads the `INPUT` path from the Doxyfile and scans all FB source files, to extract the function names in a single file `fb-doc.lfn`, which gets written near the Doxyfile (where fb-doc can find it later on when called by Doxygen as input filter).
+Usually the mode is used in the `../doc` folder near the Doxyfile.
+\Proj reads the `INPUT` path from the Doxyfile and scans all FB source files, to extract the function names in a single file `fb-doc.lfn`, which gets written near the Doxyfile (where \Proj can find it later on when called by Doxygen as input filter).
 Example

 ~~~{.sh}